 1) Deed Poll.
-This is by far the easiest and most affordable way to ensure your ID and accounts updated in your new name.
+This is by far the easiest and most affordable way to ensure your ID and accounts is changed in your new name.
 There is no central register for deed polls, so take your time and chose a reputable company.
 Check if they can provide duplicates when required.
-Consider getting a spare copy and storing it safely in a second location.
+Consider getting several additional certified copies and storing one safely in a second location.
 This process is best if you want the name changed on your passport, driver's license and bank accounts.
 We recommend www.deedpolls.co.uk, as their deed polls are universally accepted and unbeatable value.

-3) A letter from a solicitor or reasonable person.
+2) A letter from a solicitor or reasonable person.
 This is one of the lesser known methods to changing names.
-You can follow the same procedure outlined in option 1 and just start using a new name.
+You can simply start using a new name.
 Where you are asked for evidence of your new name you can produce a letter from a reasonable person, such as a policeman, headmaster or doctor.
 It is at the discretion of each organisation who holds your records and accounts if they decide to change your name over.
 In time you may have many accounts under your preferred name, however some organisations may refuse to change the name on your account, particuarly financial institutions.
-If you want all your records changed as qucikly as possible a deed poll is the better option.
-In many cases it may not bother you what name your accounts are in, as your friends and family will know you by your preferred name.
+If you want all your records changed as easily and qucikly as possible, then a deed poll is the better option.

 Who can apply for a Deed Poll?